Howdju/howdju/eslint-config-howdju/README.md

 # eslint-config-howdju

 Contains shared ESLint config for the project.
-This package is linked into all our packages so that we can use it lik:
+This package is linked into all our packages so that we can use it like:

 ```js
 module.exports = {